-I mean: It's sweltering and I ask "Wanna go to Spain?" and you say, book flights? and I say, I mean the bar,
+I mean: It's sweltering and I ask "Wanna go to Spain?" and you say, book flights? and I say, I mean the bar, work for me / were you that kinda girl

 I like movies, I like films, I like songs, I love music